BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The diversity between selected benchmarks was shown by measuring execution times, communications overheads and energy usage of running each benchmark on the target architectures.
 Across the suite: speedups in execution times ranged from 5.5x to 80.8x, communication overheads vary from 2-76% and GPU power consumption overheads range from 38-83 Watts.
 From this, the resulting benchmarks were proven to be useful when illustrating important architectural differences between the CPU and GPU.
-However, all devices presented featured applications typical of select dwarfs which benefit from GPU architectures.
+All devices presented featured applications typical of select dwarfs which benefit from GPU architectures.
 At the time this paper was written the Rodinia Benchmark suite consisted of nine applications; namely, Leukocyte Tracking, Speckle Reducing Anisotropic Diffusion, HotSpot, Back Propagation, Needleman-Wunsch, K-means, Stream Cluster, Breadth-First Search and Similarity Score, but it has since been extended.
 This extension features a subset of the dwarfs, namely, Structured Grid, Unstructured Grid, Dynamic Programming, Dense Linear Algebra, MapReduce, and Graph Traversal.
 Diversity analysis was also performed and took the form of a Micro-Architecture independent analysis study.
 The MICA framework, discussed in [Section @sec:microarchitecture-independent], was used as the basis of the evaluation and the motivation was to justify each applications inclusion in the benchmark suite by showing deviations between applications in the corresponding kiviat diagrams.
 Separate implementations were developed for each application CUDA for the GPU, and OpenMP for the CPU, OpenCL was also included for both architecture types.
 Ultimately several applications from the Rodinia benchmark suite were added to the extended OpenDwarfs benchmark suite -- developed in this thesis.
-However, ultimately, having several implementations caused fragmentation in development, where changes often resulted in the OpenCL version of each benchmark application being neglected; in some instances lacking an implementation of a given application entirely -- or at the least, missing features offered in other implementations.
+Ultimately, having several implementations caused fragmentation in development, where changes often resulted in the OpenCL version of each benchmark application being neglected; in some instances lacking an implementation of a given application entirely -- or at the least, missing features offered in other implementations.
 For this reason, OpenDwarfs was selected as the benchmark suite on which to perform the extension work.

 ### SHOC